raspberrypilearning/cress-egg-heads/README.md

 If you now use the `ls` command you’ll see the file `test.jpg` is shown in the list.
 It would obviously be too time-consuming to sit in front of the Raspberry Pi for a whole week running this command every hour.
 Fortunately, there is a way to automate this process which will allow the Raspberry Pi to record the time lapse film completely unattended.

-##Step 4: Recording a short test run time lapse
+##Step 4: Recording a short time lapse test run

-It’s a good idea to do a dry run first as that will make you comfortable with the process before attempting a much longer one.
+It’s a good idea to perform a dry run first, as this will familiarise you with the process before attempting a longer time lapse.
 You can discard the images afterwards.
 The command below will automatically capture an image every 10 seconds for 10 minutes.
-Time has to be specified in milliseconds, so 10 seconds is 10000 and ten minutes is 600000.
+Time must be specified in milliseconds, so 10 seconds is 10000 and ten minutes is 600000.

 `raspistill –o test_%04d.jpg –tl 10000 –t 600000`

-The `–o` is again output, the `–tl` is the interval to take pictures at and `–t` is the total time to record for.
-The `%04d` will cause a four digit sequential number to appear in each filename.
+The `–o` specifies the output as before, the `–tl` is the interval to take pictures at and `–t` is the total recording time.
+The `%04d` will add a four digit sequential number at the end of each filename.

 `test_0001.jpg` `test_0002.jpg` ...

-Avoid moving the camera for best results, even a tiny movement will look like a huge jolt when you play back the final time lapse film.
-While the time lapse is recording you will see the camera preview with periodic flashes of the still images as they are taken.
-Allow the ten minutes to elapse whereupon the camera preview will stop and you’ll be returned to the command prompt.
+Avoid moving the camera for best results; even a tiny movement will look like a huge jolt when you play back the final time lapse film.
+While the time lapse is recording you will see the camera preview window, with periodic flashes of the still images as they are taken.
+Allow the ten minutes to elapse; the camera preview will then stop and you’ll be returned to the command prompt.

 Use the `ls` command again and you should see roughly 60 images have been created.
 Now run `ls -lh`.
 This will list the files with their sizes in human readable format.
 Look just to the left of the date on each row.
 The sizes will probably range between 2 and 3 MB.

 Let’s take this test run all the way to the end.
-Next we need to stitch the 60 or so images together to form a movie file that can be played back.
+Next we need to stitch the 60 or so images together to form a film file that can be played back.
 There are a set of tools called avconv (audio video convert) that we can use for this.

 Use the following command to install avconv.
 You only need to do this once.

 `sudo apt-get install libav-tools`

-This will ask to download about 20 MB of data, say yes and allow the install to proceed.
+This will ask to download about 20 MB of data; say yes and allow the install to proceed.
 It will take several minutes.
-Once complete you can use the command below to construct the video file from the individual images.
+Once complete, you can use the command below to construct the video file from the individual images.
 Enter it all on one line.

 ```
 avconv –r 10 –i test_%04d.jpg –r 10